 For pharmacy, the same idea holds true.
 Pharmacies are essential, especially in a pandemic.
-Now, pharmacies all across the world are turning to telehealth solutions to ensure that their patients can receive any level of care from the comfort of their own homes.
+Now, pharmacies all across the world are turning to telehealth solutions.
+This helps to ensure patients can receive any level of care from the comfort of their own homes.
 No longer do they need to crowd in congested pharmacies to have a direct line of communication with their pharmacist.
-Pharmacy, as a whole, has seen increased interest around controlled and contactless solutions that don’t put pharmacists or patients at risk.
-Solutions like lockers and kiosks have been on the rise in pharmacy for years and we have seen a dramatic upward trend with our own customers since the start of COVID-19 that reflects a 33% increase in prescription pickup at ScriptCenter systems.
+Pharmacy, as a whole, has seen increased interest in controlled and contactless solutions to benefit patients and pharmacists alike.
+Solutions like pharmacy kiosks and lockers have been on the rise in pharmacy for years.
+Since March, Asteres has seen a dramatic upward trend with customers that reflects a 33% increase in prescription pickup rates at ScriptCenter systems.

-Solutions that are being offered today for convenience will be here to stay in a post pandemic world.
+Solutions that are being offered today for convenience will be here to stay in a post-pandemic world.
 Consumers enjoy these advancements and won’t want them to go.
-Businesses that continue to offer these solutions will see growth and loyalty from their consumers because they have grown accustomed to these offerings and will continue using them even after the pandemic ends.
+Offering these technologies will become an industry-standard in years to come.
+Customers have grown accustomed to these offerings and will continue using them even after the pandemic ends.